 People who play dynasty football tend to be die-hard fans of the game.
-Only the most confident first-timers will go into a dynasty league, pick a hilarious team name and walk away with beginner success.
+Only the most confident first-timers will go into a dynasty league, pick a funny fantasy football name and walk away with beginner success.
 For most people, the first year is a wake-up call, and you learn from your mistakes.
-However, I think everyone at some point should try Dynasty Football, as it is the next level of the game.
+However, I think everyone should try Dynasty Football at some point, as it is the next level of the game.

 If you’re nervous about taking the plunge, one of the first pieces of advice I’ll give you is to take things slowly.
 Start by joining a single dynasty league.
 Fans of the fantasy football game tend to go straight into the deep end, frequently participating in three or more dynasty leagues simultaneously.
 Avoid doing that.
 Join an existing league, or form your own with a group of 11 of your best friends.
 However, take things slowly at first.
 It takes a lot of time and effort to build a dynasty club.

 Dynasty football may be a misnomer in several respects because I have never encountered or heard of a league that has a real dynasty.
 In the NFL, no team ever remains at the top for long, and weak fantasy teams may swiftly recover via rookie selections.
 It’s not unheard of for a team to win back-to-back titles in a dynasty league, but it does happen.
 The point of a dynasty league isn’t to win every year, but to have the chance to build a club that can.